alterfw/docs/docs/basics/helpers.md

 ## URL

 The URL class helps you to get URLs for your routes.
-An instance of URL is available globally for all twig views rendered by Ampersand:
+An instance of URL is available globally for all twig views rendered by Alter:

 ```php
 <a href="{{ url->to('/') }}">Home</a>